hkxIron/micro_pipeline_parallel/docs/outline.md

 Cut the `nn.Sequential` into two pieces: `part1` and `part2`.

 - **The Exercise:** Try to train it by manually passing the output of `part1` into `part2`.
-- **The Lesson:** Even on one machine, you have to manage the "hand-off" of the activation and the gradient.
+- **The Lesson:** You have to manage the "hand-off" of the activations; autograd handles the gradients for us.

 ### Distributed Basics